-The station was assigned its own frequency for nationwide broadcast.
+The station was assigned its own frequency for nationwide broadcasting.
 Mays was particularly proud of owning a clear channel station and eventually changed the company name to Clear Channel Communications.

-When his tenure as CEO ended, Clear Channel Communications had ownership of around 41 TV stations, 790,000 outdoor advertisement displays and 1,300 radio stations across the US.
+When his tenure as CEO ended, Clear Channel Communications had ownership of around 41 TV stations, 790,000 outdoor ad displays, and 1,300 radio stations across the US.
 At present, Clear Channel Communications has operations in a total of 66 countries.

 It has over 50,000 employees and has equity interests in over 240 international radio stations.
-This is indeed quite a feat for someone who just accidentally stumbled across the broadcasting business.
+This is quite an accomplishment for someone who just accidentally stumbled across the broadcasting business.

 The L. Lowry Mays Quick Bio